MicrosoftDocs/power-automate-docs/articles/mobile-approvals.md

 To complete this walkthrough, you need:

-- A mobile device running the [Microsoft Flow](https://flow.microsoft.com) [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows) mobile app.
+- A mobile device running the Microsoft Flow [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows) mobile app.
 - To be designated as the approver in an approval flow.
 - At least two pending approval requests.

 ## Mobile approvals

-The Microsoft flow mobile app has an approval center that's similar to the [approval center](https://flow.microsoft.com/manage/approvals/received) on the Microsoft Flow [website](https://flow.microsoft.com).
-Use the mobile approval center to view, approve, or reject approval requests.
+The mobile app's approval center is similar to the [approval center](https://flow.microsoft.com/manage/approvals/received) on the Microsoft Flow [website](https://flow.microsoft.com).
+Use the approval center from your mobile device to view, approve, or reject approval requests.

 # View pending approval requests